 Cary Behavioral Health is a specialty group practice that offers comprehensive behavioral health & psychiatrist services to patients in the Cary & Raleigh.
 Our clinical team is dedicated to helping patients achieve or enhance their psychological well being.
 Treatment programs are designed to help individuals struggling with depression, anxiety, ADHD, relationship difficulties, addictions, mood disorders, bipolar disorder, OCD, PTSD, and Schizophrenia.
-We offer a range of services including initial psychological evaluation, individualized therapy, medication management, neuro-psychological testing, genetic testing, Clozapine therapy, Intramuscular atypical and Vivitrol and TMS.
+We offer a range of services including initial psychological evaluation, individualized therapy, medication management, neuro-psychological testing, genetic testing, Intramuscular atypical and TMS Therapy.

 Rediscover Your Identity

 We are currently welcoming new clients and accept most major insurance carriers.
 Potential clients can make appointments by calling (919) 466-7540.
 Our office staff is available from 9:00am to 5:00pm Monday thru Friday should you have any questions.
 Also we would like to remind you to contact your insurance company in advance to determine your individual mental health policy and any requirements for prior authorizations.

 Recover From Depression & Control Anxiety

 - Learn how to address suicidal thoughts and get out of bed and back to normal life

 - Achieve the ability to meet your goals and lead the life you want to lead

 - Manage panic attacks and feel less anxious in social situations

 - Manage PTSD and reduce the impact of trauma on daily life and begin returning to your normal routine